discordjs/guide/guide/popular-topics/miscellaneous-examples.md

 client.login('your-token-goes-here');
 ```

-<p class="tip">If you aren't familiar with the syntax used on the `const [, matchedPrefix] = ...` line, that's called "array destructuring".
-Feel free to read more about it in the [ES6 syntax](/additional-info/es6-syntax?id=array-destructuring) guide!</p>
+<tip>If you aren't familiar with the syntax used on the `const [, matchedPrefix] = ...` line, that's called "array destructuring".
+Feel free to read more about it in the [ES6 syntax](/additional-info/es6-syntax?id=array-destructuring) guide!</tip>

 ## Emoji characters